Why fulvic acid is fundamental to health

 In order to get the best transfer of energy, we must eat real food, defined as “material consisting essentially of protein, carbohydrate, and fat used in the body of an organism to sustain growth, repair, and vital processes and to furnish energy.”
 Sugar flaunts the defining characteristics of real food and hijacks the body’s natural response to it..
 We are then less able to sense what is good, what is not, and when we’ve had enough.
 Real food provides everything we need for productive living and doesn’t require more than it gives.
 Real food doesn’t wear an ingredient label.
 Real food obviously goes bad after a few days.

 The body requires glucose for life, but there is no evidence that dietary sugar is necessary.
 Most diets attribute their successes to limitation of sugars, whether they are for losing weight or controlling blood pressure or other issues that define metabolic syndrome.
-With a proper diet of real foods, your body can produce exactly what it needs for real health – along with plenty of energy to get everything done.
+With a proper diet of real foods (those found on the perimeter of your grocery store), your body can produce exactly what it needs for real health – along with plenty of energy to get everything done.

 *Moose RM.
 Sugar a “diluting agent”.
 JAMA 1944;125:738–9.
 10.1001/jama.1944.02850280054021